08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 * What is the difference between supervised and unsupervised learning?
 Supervised learning uses labeled data and a known output, while unsupervised learning uses unlabeled data and discovers patterns or structures in the data.

 * Explain principal component analysis (PCA)?
-ANS :- PCA is a dimensionality reduction technique that transforms data into a new coordinate system, reducing the number of dimensions while retaining as much information as possible.
+PCA is a dimensionality reduction technique that transforms data into a new coordinate system, reducing the number of dimensions while retaining as much information as possible.

 * What is time series analysis?
 Time series analysis is a statistical technique for analyzing and forecasting data points collected over time, such as stock prices or weather data.

 * What is difference between a bar chart and a pie chart?
 A bar chart represents data using rectangular bars, showing the relationship between categories and values, while a pie chart represents data as slices of a circle, showing the relative proportion of each category.

 * What is a pivot table?
 A pivot table is a data summarization tool that allows users to reorganize, filter, and aggregate data in a spreadsheet or database.

 * What is data normalization?
-ANS :- Data normalization is the process of scaling and transforming data to eliminate redundancy and improve consistency, making it easier to compare and analyze.
+Data normalization is the process of scaling and transforming data to eliminate redundancy and improve consistency, making it easier to compare and analyze.

 * Explain the concept of data warehousing?
-ANS :- A data warehouse is a large, centralized repository of data used for reporting and analysis, combining data from different sources and organizing it for efficient querying and reporting.
+A data warehouse is a large, centralized repository of data used for reporting and analysis, combining data from different sources and organizing it for efficient querying and reporting.

 * What is the role of a data analyst in a company?
 A data analyst collects, processes, and analyzes data to help organizations make informed decisions, identify trends, and improve efficiency.

 * How do you handle missing data in a dataset?
 Missing data can be handled by imputing values (mean, median, mode), deleting rows with missing data, or